FRAMverse/coding-practices/README.md

 fishery_use = 19
 ```

 and then replace any hard-coded uses of the filename and fishery ID with those variables (e.g., `connect_fram_db(file_use)` and `data |> select(fishery_id == fishery_use) |> ...`).
-This makes it very easy to re-use for a different case -- simply update the lines defining `file_use` and `fishery_use`.
+This makes it very easy to re-use for a different case: simply update the lines defining `file_use` and `fishery_use`.

 #### Help I've been given a project that uses `{renv}`!

 If someone has shared an Rproject that uses `{renv}`, you may find that it tells you that you don't have the appropriate packages installed,
 and trying to install them the normal way may not work.
 Don't panic. `{renv}` handles packages separately, in a way that makes sure that you have exactly the same
 version installed as whoever made the project.
-(The motivation for this is that packages can change over time, and sometimes functions will change how they work; if that's happened, code written for older versions of the package won't work as intended when using newer versions of the packages).
+Packages can change over time, and sometimes functions will change how they work; if that has happened, code written for older versions of the package won't work as intended when using newer versions of the packages. `{renv}` solves that.

 To handle package installation for an Rproject using `{renv}`